bphilip777/ThunderingHerdEngine/README.md

 # Goals:

+- Converted vulkan fns from dynamic lib to static lib - 1.4 provides static libs rather than dynamic at least for ARM64 arch
-- Compile shaders through build.zig instead of .bat or .sh files
+- Compile shaders through build.zig instead of .bat or .sh files - Done
 - Be able to display a triangle - Done
 - Be able to resize window - Done
 - Be able to scale triangle to new window size